theakbar/RedisGraphTest/README.md

     'Comment:contains': range(20)
 }
 ```
-1) We'd add a new child subtree in the Subtask subtrees.
+First, We'd add a new child subtree in the Subtask subtrees.
 The syntax is 'Node_Names:Edge_Name'.
 In the above example
 ```
 'Subtask:contains':{
     ':contains': fields,